Maltese Shih Tzu Breed Overview

 Common Maltese Shih Tzu Conditions and Diseases

-If you are purchasing your Malshi from a breeder, make sure the breeder is reputable and willing to provide health clearances from both of the puppy’s parents.
-Those health certificates verify that the parents have tested for specific medical conditions and have returned negative results.
+If you are purchasing your baby Malshi from a breeder, make sure they are reputable and willing to provide health clearances from both of the puppy’s parents.
+Those health certificates verify that the parents have tested for specific medical conditions and have returned negative results, when the puppies were bred.

 Additionally, ask the breeder whether your puppy is from a first-generation or multi-generational bloodline.
 First-generation Maltese Shih Tzus may develop medical problems related to those of both the Maltese and the Shih Tzu breeds.
 Because recessive genes that cause disorders may not appear for generations, it is important to have health clearances from both parents that cover elbow and hip dysplasia, von Willebrand’s disease, hypothyroidism, thrombopathia, and eye conditions.